How to Know When You Can Start a New Interior Design Project

 Today, we’re sharing a few high-level tips for figuring out when you can begin new interior design projects and how to think about scheduling them so you’re not burning the candle at both ends.

-If you want help applying this to your real services, pricing, team, and workload, we help designers do that inside our signature group program, The Designed to Scale® Method.
+If you want help applying this to your real services, pricing, team, and workload, we help interior designers do this inside our signature group program, The Designed to Scale® Method.
 But first, let’s walk through the foundational pieces every designer needs to understand.

 Taking on new projects always feels right (if it’s a good-fit client, of course!).
 But overscheduling yourself or juggling too many projects at once is one of the fastest ways to create burnout, mistakes, and constant overwhelm in this business.